rregeer/dotnet-tdd-example/README.md

   }
 }
 ```
-Example of the brand elastic-search response:
+Example of the brand elastic-search response in json format:
 ```js
 _source: {
   id: 12,